Course Outline

 The midterm coursework will review basic theory – testing whether students have done all the required reading and the assignments – and also include a practical component which will require students to complete tasks using R. The midterm will take place during Reading Week.

 The final take-home assessment will also cover both theory and practical questions, and will require students to address specific research or policy questions using real-world datasets.
 Working from data that we provide, you will be asked conduct various statistical analyses using R, and also to produce substantive responses to the questions posed.
-The final assessment will be due on 10 January 2024 at 2pm.
+The final assessment will be due in January 2025, at the start of Term 2.
+Further details about both assessments will be provided at the start of term.

 Essay deadlines